Joseph E. Aoun

-Joseph Elias Aoun (born March 26, 1953) is a Lebanese-born American linguist, currently serving as the 7th president of Northeastern University since August 15, 2006.
+Joseph Elias Aoun (born March 26, 1953) is a Lebanese-born American linguist who has been the 7th president of Northeastern University since 2006.
 He was the eighth highest-paid private college president in the United States during the 2022 fiscal year.
 He was previously a professor and a dean at the University of Southern California.

 Early life and education

 Aoun was born in the Lebanese capital of Beirut.
-He received a masters's degree in oriental languages and literature at the Université Saint-Joseph in Beirut in 1975, a Diploma of Advanced Studies in General and Theoretical Linguistics at the University of Paris VIII in 1977, and a PhD in linguistics from the Massachusetts Institute of Technology in 1981.
+He received a master's degree in oriental languages and literature at the Université Saint-Joseph in Beirut in 1975, a diploma of Advanced Studies in General and Theoretical Linguistics at the University of Paris VIII in 1977, and a Ph.D. in linguistics from the Massachusetts Institute of Technology in 1981.

 Career

 Aoun joined the University of Southern California (USC) in 1982 as a faculty member in linguistics.
 During his time at USC, he served as head of the academic Senate and eventually became a Dean.
 His success in fund-raising allowed for the hiring of multiple professors, the creation of named chairs backed by endowments, and the creation of two new sub-departments for the study of Armenian and Korean.